python-happybase/aiohappybase/doc/user.rst

 .. py:currentmodule:: aiohappybase

-This user guide explores the AIOAIOHappyBase API and should provide you with enough information to get you started.
-Note that this user guide is intended as an introduction to AIOAIOHappyBase, not to HBase in general.
+This user guide explores the AIOHappyBase API and should provide you with enough information to get you started.
+Note that this user guide is intended as an introduction to AIOHappyBase, not to HBase in general.
 Readers should already have a basic understanding of HBase and its data model.

 While the user guide does cover most features, it is not a complete reference guide.
-More information about the AIOAIOHappyBase API is available from the :doc:`API documentation <api>`.
+More information about the AIOHappyBase API is available from the :doc:`API documentation <api>`.

 .. contents:: On this page